rbrunetti/Specl-Tutorial-Twitter-REST/README.md

 	}
 }
 ```
-Note that we've used WSCoL and WSCoL analyzer for handle the JSON and subsequently recall a WSCoL variable, using the `getVariable` method.
+Note that we've used Specl and Specl analyzer for handle the JSON and subsequently recall a Specl variable, using the `getVariable` method.

 ## Fetch Data